Travelers’ Diarrhea Prevention

-- Travelers’ diarrhea (TD) is the most predictable travel-related illness.
+- Travelers’ diarrhea (TD), or vacation diarrha, is the most predictable travel-related illness.

 - Attack rates range from 30% to 70% of travelers, depending on the destination and season of travel.